Table of Contents

 3. Static Photo Checks Are Outdated

 Many verification systems still rely on comparing a static selfie to a static photo on an ID.
-This method is especially vulnerable to AI generated IDs, which can include photorealistic portraits that mimic lighting, resolution, and facial features convincingly.
-As fraud tools improve, this type of surface-level comparison becomes easier to fool.
+This method is especially vulnerable to AI-generated IDs, which can include photorealistic portraits that mimic lighting, resolution, and facial features with convincing accuracy.
+As fraud tools advance, this type of surface-level comparison becomes even easier to bypass.
+This is the same challenge faced in deepfake detection, where AI-generated faces can fool visual checks unless enhanced with liveness testing, texture analysis, and AI models trained on synthetic patterns.

 4. Inconsistent Standards Across Platforms

-One of the biggest structural weaknesses is the lack of standardization across platforms.
-Each company or agency may implement its own identity verification logic, leaving gaps that fraudsters can exploit.
-An ID that fails one system may easily pass another with weaker checks.
-This fragmented approach to identity verification makes it nearly impossible to establish a universal defense unless regulatory frameworks push for more coordinated standards.
+One of the biggest structural weaknesses is the lack of standardization across identity verification systems.
+Each organization may implement its own checks, leaving exploitable gaps.
+An ID that fails one system may easily pass another with weaker safeguards.
+This fragmented approach makes it nearly impossible to establish a universal defense without coordinated industry standards or updated regulatory frameworks.

 5. Real-Time Verification Is Often Missing